NetanelBCN/TODO-LIST-/README.md

 Install dependencies: npm install

-Start the server: npm start
+Start the application using: node index.js

 Access the application in your web browser (typically at http://localhost:3000)